sabir116rus/bot_project/README.md

 - `/admin` – open the admin panel (available for IDs listed in `ADMIN_IDS`).

 The bot also provides buttons to add/search cargo or trucks and to view your profile.
-Use the inline buttons in the profile to edit or delete entries.
+After opening the profile you can choose to edit your personal info, cargo or trucks.

 ## Running tests